 I have always loved to dance!
-Back in 2007 I started taking bellydance classes and fell in love with the veil and fabric wings called the Wings of Isis.
-I taught classes for a few years and our local dance troupe performed locally as well.
+In 2007 I started taking bellydance classes and fell in love with the veil and fabric wings called the Wings of Isis.
+I taught classes for a few years and our local dance troupe performed locally.
 From the very beginning I wondered if I could ride a horse with the wings and began to experiment.
 I purchased my silver wings from www.moondancebellydance.com, they come in a variety of sizes and colors.

 I went with a Pegasus/Greek goddess theme.
 I found a Greek goddess dress at the Halloween store for under $65 and have added a lot of details to it over time.
 I bought silver wings from www.moondancebellydance.com and also used an aqua blue petal skirt that I purchased from them as well to add in some color.
 The dress had gold trim on it so I covered it with a variety of silver sequin trim from Jo-Ann Fabric and added some aqua blue ribbon to match the petal skirt.
 I am wearing a white satin circle skirt underneath the dress to cover my legs/saddle.
 I had this made for me by a local seamstress.
 For the finishing touches I found a matching headband and some really sparkly diamond earrings at the mall.
 I braid my hair the night before to give it that wavy look.

-This was a difficult ride to find music for...I searched and searched on ITunes for something that would accent my arm movements with the wings, have a walk entrance, smooth ending (no sharp halts) and also be dramatic for the horse.
-The music I finally chose was from Cirque Du Soleil.
-The music lets me highlight the movement of the wings and has some wonderful transitions that give me space to re-organize if the horse is getting quick or tense.
+This was a difficult ride to find music for...I searched and searched on iTunes for something that would accent my arm movements with the wings, have a walk entrance, a smooth ending (no sharp halts) and also be dramatic for the horse.
+The music I finally chose is called "Ulysses" from Cirque Du Soleil.
+The music lets me highlight the movement of the wings and has transitions that give me space to re-organize if the horse is getting quick or tense.

 From the Beginning